Bryce Johnson Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Dodgers pitching staff ranks 24th in MLB.
+- The eight strikeouts per nine innings put together by the Dodgers pitching staff ranks 24th in MLB.

-- The Dodgers have a 4.55 team ERA that ranks 15th among all MLB pitching staffs.
+- The Dodgers have the 16th-ranked team ERA among all MLB pitching staffs (4.55).

-- Dodgers pitchers combine to give up six home runs (0.6 per game), the third-fewest in baseball.
+- The Dodgers give up the third-fewest home runs in baseball (six total, 0.6 per game).

-- His most recent appearance came on Wednesday against the Colorado Rockies, when the lefty went six scoreless innings while allowing five hits.
+- His most recent appearance came on Friday against the Arizona Diamondbacks, when the right-hander threw six innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.